gillworks/zomboid-vibes/README.md

 - Visual indicator showing sun/moon position
 - 12-hour time format with AM/PM
 - Special visual effects during dawn and dusk

+### Inventory and Hotbar System

+- Collect items throughout the world
+- Manage your inventory with up to 16 slots
+- Equip items to your 3-slot hotbar for quick access
+- Different item types:
+  - Food: Restores hunger
+  - Water: Restores thirst
+  - Medkits: Restore health
+  - Weapons: Used to attack zombies
+  - Ammo: Used for ranged weapons

 ## Building for Production